Akashic101/blog/README.md

 <img src="./src/assets/icons/android-chrome-512x512.png" alt="Blog's logo" align="right" width="120" height="120">

 This is the repo of my personal blog powered by 11ty.
 You can access it under https://blog.davidmoll.net or via RSS at https://blog.davidmoll.net/feed.xml
-*The website is currently WIP and not being hosted externally.
-If the website is not accessible I am not actively working on it for the moment*

 ## How It Works